 The level of our mental health determines how we react to situations and the choices we make in life.

-This is why it is important to strike a balance so as to maintain positive mental health at all times.
+This is why it is important to strike a balance so as to maintain mental health at all times.

-10 Mental Health Facts
+10 Facts About Mental Health

 The World Health Organization (WHO) has extensively researched the issue of mental health and have come up with facts associated with it.
 These facts are built around the leading causes of mental illness as well as its effects.